The secrets of bass trap placement

 The most effective place to add bass traps is in the corners of the room since all room modes have a pressure high or node in the corner.
 The three key points about room modes are summarized below, but if you want to know more be sure to read the detailed article Room Modes and Room Mode Calculators on our main website.

-- ALL rooms have naturally occuring resonance frequencies – variously called room modes, standing waves, eigentone, eigenmodes or modal resonances.
+- ALL rooms have naturally occurring resonance frequencies – variously called room modes, standing waves, eigentone, eigenmodes or modal resonances.

 - Room modes are the main cause of acoustic distortion below 300Hz or so, causing peaks and dips in the frequency response of 20dB or more.